My brother-in-law was having the worst week.

 I think it’s my only song featuring steel drums, kalimba, and prepared-guitar (which just means I stuck crumpled paper between the strings to make them clack and buzz in funny ways).

-And of course it’s not really about Christian.
+And of course it’s not really about my brother-in-law.
 I just poached the details from his hellish week.

 What do YOU think happened?